neternefer/neternefer/README.md

 - 📝 I'm interested in the __APIs__ and __Test Automation__
 - 🏆 I'm striving to increase my GitHub stats rating by participating in group projects
 - 🏺 Fun fact: I studied archaeology and tend to inspect any suspicious looking rocks
-- 🎮 I'm currently playing Lord of the Rings Online

 ## 💻 My Tech Stack